Berlin Blockade: Preparing for winter

 For the second runway at Tegel, heavy equipment was needed to level the ground, equipment that was too large and heavy to fly in on any existing cargo aircraft.
 The solution was to dismantle large machines and then re-assemble them.
 Using the five largest American C-82 Packet transports, it was possible to fly the machinery into West Berlin.
 This not only helped to build the airfield, but also demonstrated that the Soviet blockade could not keep anything out of Berlin.
 The Tegel airfield was subsequently developed into Berlin Tegel Airport.

-The winter of 1948-1949 was one of the worst on record and resulted in fog, low ceilings and low visibility, and the Allies used technology as mitigation.
-The Allied forecasters gathered historical weather date from the last 40 years, and weather stations were in the United States, the Arctic, and at sea provided long-forecast information.
+The winter of 1948–1949 was one of the worst on record and resulted in fog, low ceilings and low visibility, and the Allies used technology as mitigation.
+The Allied forecasters gathered historical weather data from the last 40 years, and weather stations in the United States, the Arctic, and at sea provided long-forecast information.
 A radio operator was stationed in every seventh aircraft in order to report current weather conditions at critical points in the flight path.
 A weather officer was also appointed to Tunner's staff, and the officer had daily phone calls with other weather personnel to produce a comprehensive forecast for airlift managers.
 Tunner complained to the MATS commander on 21 August 1948, writing that they were lacking air traffic controllers in the Air Force.
 The number of air traffic controllers increased as supplied by the Army Airways and Air Communications Service (AACS), and at the peak of the operation there were 90 AACS officers assisting the airlift.